pfsense/docs/source/certificates/certificate-management.rst

 **Certificates** are manage on the **Certificates** tab.

-The certificates and keys may also be downloaded from this list view.
+The certificates and keys may also be downloaded from this list view:

-The left |down| button will export a certificate file for download, and the middle |down| button will export a key for download.
-The right
-|down| button generates a PKCS#12 *.p12* file for download with the CA
-certificate, user certificate, and user key contained inside.
+:|fa-certificate|: Exports the certificate file :|fa-key|: Export the private key for this certificate :|fa-archive|: Generates a PKCS#12 ``.p12`` file with the CA certificate, user certificate, and user key contained inside.

 A certificate may be added using the following **Method**\ s: